 - Modern slavery training.
 Impax is committed to raising awareness of modern slavery issues within our workforce.
 To ensure a high level of understanding of modern slavery obligations and risks, all Impax staff have completed modern slavery training.
 We also offer ESG training on a range of issues with respect to our private markets portfolio investment companies. - Whistleblowing Policy and Procedure.
 Our Whistleblowing Policy and Procedure provides an avenue for our staff to speak up if they suspect modern slavery activities or risks within our business.
 This policy encourages Impax staff to report any perceived, suspected or actual wrongdoing without fear of reprisal.
 The 'reportable activities' to which a staff member may make a protected disclosure encompass modern slavery practices.
 These activities include criminal offences or activity, actions which endanger the health or safety of staff or the public, conduct likely to damage the reputation of Impax's reputation or finances, or a breach of any other legal obligations. - Investigation and remediation.
 Under our Whistleblowing Policy and Procedure, Impax also commits to assessing reports promptly and investigating if necessary.
 Depending on the nature of the report, an investigation would be conducted by senior management or referred to an appropriate external agency.
 While Impax has to-date not received any reports relating to modern slavery practices through this channel, we understand the need to take a victim-centred approach to investigating and remediating any such incidents should they arise.
 If modern slavery risk factors or systemic issues were identified in relation to an investee company, consistent with the UNGPs' requirement to exercise leverage, Impax would initially seek to resolve the matter through dialogue and collaboration with the company.
 If unsuccessful, we would consider action in the form of, for example, shareholder resolutions and, if appropriate, divestment. - Commitments, collaboration and memberships.
-Impax is a proud member of a range of sustainability initiatives and networks, including the Principles for Responsible Investment (PRI), the Council of Institutional Investors, the UK and US Sustainable Investment and Finance Associations, the Global Impact Investing Network and Ceres, as well as the Asian Corporate Governance Association (ACGA).
+Impax is a member of a range of sustainability initiatives and networks, including the Principles for Responsible Investment (PRI), the Council of Institutional Investors, the UK and US Sustainable Investment and Finance Associations, the Global Impact Investing Network and Ceres, as well as the Asian Corporate Governance Association (ACGA).
 Impax's involvement in these initiatives not only illustrates our deep commitment to furthering responsible investment activities, but also provides valuable information-sharing, benchmarking and educational opportunities.
-Impax scored A+ for our overarching approach to responsible investment in the 2020 PRI survey. - Our private markets business has supported its Portfolio Companies by implementing various policies including a code of conduct and minimum standards for Portfolio Company employees, and whistleblowing protections.
-Analysis in Impax Investment Committee papers includes a review of human rights and supply chain/ vendor management.
+In the 2021 PRI survey, Impax received a 5/5 star rating for overall Investment & Stewardship Policy1.
+We also scored 4/5 stars for Listed Equity and Fixed Income modules and 5/5 stars for Private Equity/Infrastructure. - Our private markets business has supported its Portfolio Companies by implementing various policies including a code of conduct and minimum standards for Portfolio Company employees, and whistleblowing protections.
+Analysis in Impax Investment Committee papers includes an assessment of human rights and supply chain/ vendor management risks which are integrated into the ESG strategy for that asset.